donhenton/selenium-sandbox/README.md

 This runs the testNg file testing-sample with a phantomjs driver (a substitute for a remote selenium server, technically its a local browser type)

+## Current Best Sample
+The best example is in the Angular test folder:

+> mvn clean test -PtestNg -Dremote.server=docker -DtestNgFile=angular

+the docker server needs to be running (see docker.txt)

+This illustrates:

+1. Use of remote driver
+2. Use of TestNG listeners
+3. Selenium testing for angular
+4. Use communicating info from maven to running tests (see AngularTests#testFromMaven)